emca-it/EnergySOAR/04-0-0-Configuration/04-0-0-Configuration.rst

 .. note::

-   It is possible to bypass the cache altogether (for example to get extra fresh results) through the API as explained in the `API Guide <../08-0-0-API/08-0-0-API.html#run>`_ or by setting the cache to *Custom* in the Cortex UI for each analyzer and specifying `0` as the number of minutes.
+   It is possible to bypass the cache altogether (for example to get extra fresh results) through the API as explained in the `API Guide <../08-0-0-API/08-0-0-API.html#run>`_ or by setting the cache to *Custom* in the Energy SOAR Automation UI for each analyzer and specifying `0` as the number of minutes.

 Streaming (a.k.a The Flow)
 ^^^^^^^^^^^^^^^^^^^^^^^^^